-Designed to introduce students to the global context of working with grandfamilies.
-Provides students with a working knowledge of the elements of diversity when working with grandfamilies (i.e. families where a grandparent(s) is raising their grandchildren).
-Course enhances students' knowledge, skills and ethics to contribute to more effective work with grandfamilies in general.
+Cross-listed as SCWK 730D.
+Introduces students to the global context of working with diverse families.
+Provides students with working knowledge, skills, and practice models for developing cultural competence when working with diverse families.
+Enhances students’ knowledge, skills and ethics to contribute to more effective and competent practice with diverse families.
 Course includes diversity content.

 SCWK 590.
 Domestic Violence (3).

-Cross-listed as WOMS 580J and CJ 522.
+Cross-listed as WOMS 580J, CJ 522 and CJ 381V.
 Deals with the roots of domestic violence embedded in family roles, legal systems, religious beliefs, and the psychology of women, children and men.
 Also covers the consequences and prevention of family abuse.
 Includes discussion of literature and films.
 Course includes diversity content.

 SCWK 610.
 Topics In Social Work (1-3).

 Selected topics in practice, policy, research and human behavior in the social environment within a selected field of social welfare.
 Covers specific topics identified by the program in consultation with majors, groups of community practitioners, and area service institutions.
-Repeatable.
+Repeatable for credit.
 Prerequisite: instructor's or program consent.

 SCWK 611.
 Special Topics in Social Work (1-3).

 Special topics in practice, policy, research and human behavior in the social environment within a selected field of social welfare.
 Covers specific topics identified by the program in consultation with majors, groups of community practitioners, and area service institutions.
-Repeatable.
+Repeatable for credit.
 Prerequisite: instructor's or program consent.